griptape-ai/griptape-trade-school/docs/courses/compare-movies-workflow/04_adding_flexibility.md

 # ...
 ```

 We're going to replace this entire section with a `descriptions` list instead.
-This will be a list of python dictionaries with an "id" and a "descriptoin".
+This will be a list of python dictionaries with an "id" and a "description".

 It should look something like:
 ``` python